elnelsonperez/kendo-grid-parser/README.md

                 'name'                              => 'string',
                 'address'                           => 'string',
             ],
-            // The query builder instance to apply the filters to
+            // The query builder instance to apply the filters to.
+            // The service detects the query builder instance class and chooses which adapter to use to build the resulting
+            // query builder based on the packages configuration
             $query
         );